ikhod/MINE-mnemonic-intelligence-narrative-engine/README.md

 It already works smoothly with **Grok** and **Gemini**.
 (Claude and others blocked it.)

 ### What's Inside (6% Public Version)

 - React frontend (built with Google AI Studio)
 - Technical White Paper (upload coming)
 - Triadic Reward Model
-- 6-Persona Operational Matrix (upload coming)
+- **Operational Matrices**: Single-Persona, 3-Persona, and 6-Persona versions (upload coming)
 - Example prompts for proper naming & continuity

 ## Goal

 Show that **single API + multiple persistent personas** is possible and works today.

 Developers are welcome to:
-- Add components (Tone S2S, better visualizations, etc.)
+- Add components (Tone S2S, better visualizations, memory palace UI, etc.)
 - Connect it to backends
-- Test the continuity
+- Test the different operational matrices
-- Improve memory and narrative systems
+- Improve memory, distillation, and narrative systems

 ## How to Use (for Developers)

 1. Clone or download the repo
 2. `npm install`
 3. `npm run dev`
-4. Use the example prompts (coming soon) to start the personas
+4. Use the example prompts to start the personas with the Operational Matrices

 ## Files Coming Soon

 - Technical White Paper (PDF)
-- 6-Persona Operational Matrix
+- Single, 3-Persona, and 6-Persona Operational Matrices
 - Example starter prompts
 - Screenshots / demo video